nubiapdias/nubiapdias/README.md

 ### Hello there! 👋
-### Olá! 👋

-- 😄 Pronouns: She/Her (Ela/Dela)
+- 😄 Pronouns: She/Her
-- 😄 Pronomes: Ela/Dela

 - ⚡ You can call me Bia! 😉
-- ⚡  Você pode me chamar de Bia! 😉

-- 📚 Take a look at my GitHub to explore my exciting projects and see my journey as a passionate fullstack developer
+- 📚 Take a look at my GitHub to explore my exciting projects and see my journey as a passionate fullstack developer.
-- 📚 Dê uma olhada no meu GitHub para explorar meus projetos empolgantes e acompanhar minha trajetória como desenvolvedora fullstack.

-- Let's connect and discuss how I can contribute to your team and bring my enthusiasm for coding to create amazing software solutions!
-Feel free to reach out at <a href="mailto:biadias20021114@gmail.com?subject=&body=">Email</a> or <a href="https://www.linkedin.com/in/dev-nubia-dias/">My LinkedIn Profile</a>, where we can connect further.
+Let's connect and discuss how I can contribute to your team and bring my enthusiasm for coding to create amazing software solutions!
+Feel free to reach out via <a href="mailto:biadias20021114@gmail.com?subject=&body=">Email</a> or visit <a href="https://www.linkedin.com/in/dev-nubia-dias/">My LinkedIn Profile</a> to connect further.

-- Vamos discutir como posso contribuir para sua equipe e trazer meu entusiasmo pela programação para criar soluções incríveis!
-Fique à vontade para entrar em contato através do meu <a href="mailto:biadias20021114@gmail.com?subject=&body=">E-mail</a> ou do meu perfil no <a href="https://www.linkedin.com/in/dev-nubia-dias/">LinkedIn</a>.

-- Looking forward to sharing my journey with you and making a positive impact through technology! 🌟
+Looking forward to sharing my journey with you and making a positive impact through technology! 🌟
-- Estou ansiosa para compartilhar minha jornada com você e fazer um impacto positivo através da tecnologia! 🌟

 <center>
 <div style="display: inline_block"><br>